ken2213/status-bar-tooltip/README.md

 ```

 You can't either put a href attribute to list tag, that's what anchor tag job is...

+This was possible to make with the help of JavaScript DOM Manipulation...

 Try to look at the code or the live preview for you to have an idea